jup-ag/space-station/docs/7-token-list/1-token-list-api.md

 # Token List API: Get validated tokens on your DApp
 ![cat_list](./cat_list.png)

-The Jupiter Token List API is an **open, collaborative, and dynamic** token list to make trading on Solana more transparent and safer for users and developers.
+The Jupiter Token List API is an **open, collaborative, and dynamic** token list.
+The Token List makes trading on Solana more transparent and safer for users and developers.

 Our Approach: [Introducing the Jupiter Token List API](/blog/jupiter-token-list-api)